isauraAlmar/Personal/README.md

 5 Runr the skill Doker.
 7 Inside the docker run the scrip of the skills that you want to use.

-As you can see that every time that it is need to add a new skill or iven a little change to one of them, it is need to stop the hold siste,
+As you can see that every time that it is need to add a new skill or iven a little change to one of them, it is need to stop the hold siste.

+Also the fact it is not easy to add another camara.
+In order to do it is need to run a second streaming Docker and change the skills that are going to use both camaras.

 ## Solution
 ### Architecture design